Energy-Sustainable IoT Connectivity: Vision, Technological Enablers, Challenges, and Future Directions

 Our work aims to address the aforementioned research gap by making the following contributions: \begin{itemize} \item We provide a fresh look at energy-sustainable IoT.
 Moreover, we identify EP, ET, and EE as the three main energy-related processes whose harmonious coexistence pushes toward realizing self-sustainable IoT systems.
-This is mostly covered in Section~\ref{Intro}. \item We discuss the main technologies, recent advances, and challenges and associated research directions for EP (Section~\ref{EP}), ET (Section~\ref{ETr}), and EE (including communication (Section~\ref{EE}) and learning/computation (Section~\ref{ML})-related aspects processes to support sustainable IoT connectivity.
-In addition, we summarize the key relevant challenges and research directions per technology in Section~\ref{conclusion}. \item We present a set of energy-related performance metrics to assess the absolute/relative performance potential of a certain technique, technology, device, or network.
-They are classified as i) energy conversion and transfer metrics, ii) energy storage and consumption metrics, iii) EE ratio (EER) metrics, and iv) others.
-Moreover, we overview several related key performance indicators (KPIs) for the next generation of wireless systems.
-This is comprehensively covered in Section~\ref{KPI}. \end{itemize} Fig.~\ref{fig:Intro} illustrates how the structure of the paper covers the integration of the EP, ET, and EE processes.
+This is mostly covered in Section~\ref{Intro}. \item We discuss the main technologies, recent advances, and challenges and associated research directions for EP (Section~\ref{EP}), ET (Section~\ref{ETr}), and EE (including communication (Section~\ref{EE}) and learning/computation (Section~\ref{ML})-related aspects processes to support sustainable IoT connectivity. \item We present a set of energy-related performance metrics to assess the absolute/relative performance potential of a certain technique, technology, device, or network.
+They are classified as i) energy conversion and transfer, ii) energy storage and consumption, iii) EE ratio (EER), and iv) other metrics.
+Also, we overview related KPIs for the next generation of wireless systems.
+This is comprehensively covered in Section~\ref{KPI}. \item We discuss the integration of the surveyed technologies, suitable protocols and cross-layer designs, scalability issues, tools and testing/validation frameworks, and real-world IoT implementations targeting energy-sustainable IoT ecosystems.
+This, and corresponding challenges and opportunities, are covered in Section~\ref{integration}. \end{itemize} In addition to these, we summarize the key relevant challenges and research directions both per technology and at the system level in Section~\ref{conclusion}.
+Figure~\ref{fig:Intro} illustrates how the structure of the paper covers the integration of the EP, ET, and EE processes.
 Finally, Table~\ref{acronym} lists the acronyms used throughout this article in alphabetical order.